StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 # enable-chromium-hevc-hardware-decoding

-A guide that teach you build a custom version of Chrome / Electron on macOS / Windows that supports hardware / software HEVC decoding.
+A guide that teach you enable hardware HEVC decoding for Chrome / Edge on macOS / Windows, or build a custom version of Chromium / Electron that supports hardware & software HEVC decoding.

 ##### English | [简体中文](./README.zh_CN.md)